 Lost in all the legal jargon of the past century was the comprehensive support sports gambling enjoyed from the U.S. populace.
-By all accounts, what truly stopped the movement towards legalization was the sports leagues fear that legalization would cut into their own earnings, and not bring enough to the table to compensate for the fact.
-While these sentiments can certainly be justified from a business perspective, the leagues stubbornness in this matter has shortchanged and alienated their millions of fans.
-For years, most Americans have approved of sports betting and a recent poll in 2017 showed that 55% of participants approved of sports gambling.
-What’s most intriguing for proponents moreover is the significant approval sports wagering receives from the youth, the future of the country.
+By all accounts, what truly stopped the legalization movement was the sports leagues’ fear that legalization would cut into their own earnings and not bring enough to the table to compensate for it.
+While these sentiments can certainly be justified from a business perspective, the league’s stubbornness in this matter has shortchanged and alienated their millions of fans.
+For years, most Americans have approved of sports betting, and a recent poll in 2017 showed that 55% of participants approved of sports gambling.
+What’s most intriguing for proponents is the significant approval sports wagering receives from the youth, the future of the country.
 More studies from 2017 showed that 62 percent of people between 18-49 approve legalization of sports gambling while only 46 percent of those over 50 approve of it.
-For those who believe that the country could be on the cusp of near universal support in the short future, these various statistics may serve as compelling confirmation.
+For those who believe that the country could be on the cusp of nearly universal support in the short future, these various statistics may serve as compelling confirmation.

 Change on the Horizon

-Theories behind this shift are surely aplenty but perhaps the most fool proof comes ironically from the sports leagues themselves, and their deviation from their own century long norm.
-Recently named NBA commissioner Adam Silver has publicly championed sports gambling and the MLB has partnered with a company that tracks sports wagering.
-Additionally, the NHL has just recently drafted an expansion team located in Las Vegas and the NFL’s Oakland Raiders are also scheduled to relocate to Vegas in 2019.
-For those underestimating the significance of these shifting sentiments, one can look back at just how powerful the prestige of the sports leagues were in banning sports betting in the 90’s.
+Theories behind this shift are surely aplenty, but perhaps the most foolproof comes ironically from the sports leagues themselves and their deviation from their own century-long norm.
+Recently named NBA commissioner Adam Silver has publicly championed sports gambling, and the MLB has partnered with a company that tracks sports wagering.
+Additionally, the NHL has recently drafted an expansion team located in Las Vegas, and the NFL’s Oakland Raiders are also scheduled to relocate to Vegas in 2019.
+For those underestimating the significance of these shifting sentiments, one can look back at just how powerful the sports leagues’ prestige was in banning sports betting in the ’90s.